CONNECT. DISCOVER. BELONG.

 Grades 3-8

-Traditional camp packed with adventure, connection, and discovery.
-Campers get introduced to a variety of classic camp activities, canoeing, arts & crafts, archery, exploring the outdoors, and of course all-camp games that are wild and crazy.
-Campers grow with their cabin groups, share stories around the campfire, and learn the true meaning of teamwork and friendship.
+Traditional camp is packed with adventure, connection, and discovery.
+Campers are introduced to classic camp activities like canoeing, arts & crafts, archery, exploring the outdoors, and of course all-camp games that are wild and crazy.
+Campers share stories around the campfire, grow with their cabin groups, and learn the true meaning of teamwork and friendship.
 Every moment is designed to build confidence, spark curiosity, and create the kind of memories that last long after camp ends.

 Grades 9-10

 The Leadership In Training (LIT) program offers a transformative experience for young campers, focusing on building essential leadership skills, fostering self-awareness, and understanding the power of giving back to the community.
-Through this program, LITs will develop invaluable qualities such as empathy, emotional intelligence, resilience, and a strong sense of individuality.
-They will not only gain transferable skills for their future but also cultivate a deeper sense of purpose and confidence.
-It’s the program that empowers children to grow, lead, and make a lasting impact.
+Through this program, LITs develop qualities such as empathy, emotional intelligence, resilience, and a strong sense of individuality.
+Participants gain transferable skills for their future while cultivating a deeper sense of purpose and confidence.
+The LIT program empowers youth to grow, lead, and make a lasting impact within their camp community and beyond.

 Counselor In Training